al6x/code_stats/readme.md

 # Installation & Usage

-This tool is language-agnostic, but it itself is made with Ruby, so You need Ruby installed to use it, to install it type:
+The tool is language-agnostic, but to use it You need Ruby installed, to install type:

 ``` bash
 gem install code_stats2